WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 ## General tip: Making a language optional

 Any polygot project is liable to end up with developers who are only interested in one of the languages.
-It's nice if they don't have to be able to install all the others to edit and build the documentation.
+It's nice if they don't have to install all the others to edit and build the documentation.

 I use a common idiom for this in the couple projects I maintain.
-The `conf.py` fails gracefully on missing dependencies, unless the build is happening in a CI environment.
+The `conf.py` fails gracefully on missing dependencies, _unless_ the build is happening in a CI environment.

 For example: